How to Find the Best Scuba Oxygen Analyzer

 While the technology inside may seem complicated, modern oxygen analyzers are incredibly easy to use.
 Most feature a simple interface, a couple of buttons, and, of course, the inlet which can pull gas from the BC or directly from the tank.
 Make sure to have a few batteries on-hand or charge your device ahead of time and you’ll be ready to get started!

-3. Get your reading – Cover the open valve with the corresponding intake on the analyzer and leave it on for a few seconds.
-You’ll know you’re within a few tenths of your accurate reading when the analyzer begins to slow and stop changing numbers.
+3. Get your reading – Cover the open valve with the corresponding intake on the oxygen analyzer and leave it on for a few seconds.
+You’ll know you’re within a few tenths of your accurate reading when the oxygen analyzer begins to slow and stop changing numbers.

 And that’s it!
 You’re ready to dive!